Seized Or Locked Engine? Here’s How You Fix It

 mechanic repairing or rebuilding engine

 Ready for the bad news?
-If your car engine is seized from a lack of oil or circulation, especially if you were driving at the time, then your options are limited.
-In this case, your engine is likely ruined and will either need to be rebuilt or replaced, salvaging the parts you can.
+If your car engine is seized from a lack of oil or circulation, especially if you were driving at the time, then your choices are limited.
+In this case, your engine is likely ruined and will either need to be rebuilt or replaced, salvaging the components you can.

 If a rebuild is possible, you’re looking at a cost between $2,500-$4,500.
 If the only option is to replace a seized engine, then the tally jumps to between $4,000-$8,000 (or even more).